 The regime was simulated in the MSE by randomly generating a 0 or 1 to indicate the regime in that future year.
 To encourage runs of a regime between 15 and 30 years (an assumption of the common periodicity, although recent years have suggested less), the environmental index was simulated as a semi-Markov process, where the next year depends on the current year.
 However, the probability of changing to the opposite regime was a function of the length of the current regime with a probability of changing equal to 0.5 at 30 years, and a very high probability of changing at 40 years.

 The simulated length of a regime was most often between 20 and 30 years, with occasional runs between 5 and 20 years.
+Please note the projections results in Section 3.4.2 and the potential changes to this.

 Recruitment